rrabinovitch/m2_monster_shop_final/README.md

 ## Background and Description

 "Monster Shop" is a fictitious e-commerce platform where users can register to place items into a shopping cart and 'check out'.
 Users who work for a merchant can mark their items as 'fulfilled'; the last merchant to mark items in an order as 'fulfilled' will be able to get "shipped" by an admin.
 Each user role will have access to some or all CRUD functionality for application models.

+This project offered our team a chance to implement and strengthen the knowledge and skills we've acquired so far this quarter (including MVC structure and conventions, routing, restful conventions, testing using RSpec and Capybara, etc.); and in particular, this was a chance to deepen our comfort with ActiveRecord calls, implement namespacing, authentication, and authorization for the first time.

 ## Learning Goals